TERMS OF BUSINESS

 Third Party Product Services: the provision of access to third party software products to Customer.

-Training Services: the provision of training to Customer.
+Training Services: the provision of either In-House Training or Public Training to a Customer.

 2.2 A reference to a statute or statutory provision is a reference to it as amended or re-enacted.
 A reference to a statute or statutory provision includes all subordinate legislation made under that statute or statutory provision.